Schroder UK Mid Cap Fund plc

 The Company’s investment objective is to invest in Mid Cap equities with the aim of providing a total return in excess of the FTSE 250 (ex-Investment Companies) Index.

 The Company targets investment opportunities in medium-sized UK companies and has delivered a strong long-term performance record since Schroders took over management in 2003.
-The Company is managed by Rosemary Banyard and Andy Brough, both of whom are long-standing and highly-experienced members of the Schroders' UK equity team.
+The Company is managed by Andy Brough, who is a long-standing and highly-experienced member of the Schroders' UK equity team.

-Latest news: Andy Brough, Co-Manager of the Fund, is to become Lead Manager in April.
+Latest news: Andy Brough became Lead Manager on 1 April 2016.
 View the announcement here

 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.